ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 ## Files

-*Makes up for 13% of notable resets, 16% of resets.*
+*Makes up 13% of notable resets, 16% of resets.*

-File resets almost *never* have a severity above 0, as they usually don't affect gameplay.
+File resets almost never have a severity above 0, as they usually don't affect gameplay.
 An exception being using storyboarded hitsounds as replacement for active ones.

 - **0/0:** (64%)
   - Any change made from an already acceptable/rankable state, for example: